rediacc/www/src/content/docs/en/cli/api-reference/team-members.md

 #### Business Rules

-- Requires team admin or company admin permissions
+- Requires team admin or organization admin permissions
-- User must already have an account in the company
+- User must already have an account in the organization
 - User must have activated their account
-- Cannot add users from other companies
+- Cannot add users from other organizations
 - Users can be members of multiple teams
 - Team role determines permissions within that team only
 - Adding as Admin grants full control over team resources